mikecinnamon/MLearning/[ML-17] Example - The MNIST data (1).md

 Name: label, dtype: int64
 ```

-The 784 columns containing the pixel intensities will integrate the feature matrix.
+The 784 columns containing the pixel intensities will integrate the features matrix.
 We extract the values of the corresponding subframe as a 2D NumPy array, so we can work better on the first questions.
 We check then that the pixels values are also as expected, with the NumPy function `unique()`.

 ```
 In [4]: X = df.iloc[:, 1:].values